ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/filters.rst

     GET /v2/indicators/hosts?filters=whoisActive%3Dtrue

-The example below demonstrates usage multiple parameters (with implicit AND):
+The example below demonstrates the use of multiple parameters (with implicit AND):

 .. code::

     GET /v2/indicators?filters=summary%3Dexample.com,dateAdded%3C2015-10-15

-The example below demonstrates usage multiple parameters (with parameters OR’ed):
+The example below demonstrates the use of multiple parameters (with parameters OR’ed):

 .. code::